 If you successfully complete the relevant Graduate Diploma programme at INTO Newcastle University, and meet the required scores for entry to your selected degree programme, you will be guaranteed entry onto designated postgraduate degree programmes at Newcastle University.
 You will also be able to apply to other universities in the UK.

-Minimum of IELTS 5.5 (with a minimum of 5.0 in writing) or an equivalent score.
+Minimum of IELTS 5.5 (with a minimum of 5.5 in all subskills) or an equivalent score.

 17 years and above